dushanprojects/GCP_Terrafrom_Modules/examples/cloudfunction_delete_unused_zonal_disks/README.md

-# Google Cloud Function Example - Check unattached volumes
+# Google Cloud Function Example – Delete Unattached Zonal Disks

-This Google Cloud Function example identifies and lists unattached (orphaned) persistent disks in your GCP project.
-It can be used to monitor unused resources and optimize cloud costs by flagging disks that are no longer in use.
+This Google Cloud Function example identifies and deletes unattached (or orphaned) zonal persistent disks in your GCP project.
+It helps monitor unused resources and optimize cloud costs by cleaning up disks that are no longer in use.

-## Inputs
+## Inputs (Example-Specific)

 | Name                       | Description                                                                 | Type          | Required |
 |----------------------------|-----------------------------------------------------------------------------|---------------|----------|